patarapolw/jupyter-flashcards/README.md

 >>> card.bury()
 Postpone the review of this card by 4 hours (default), without changing the SRS order.
 ```
-In this case, the images are always cached at `foo/` folder for offline use.

 For more information, see https://github.com/patarapolw/jupyter-flashcards/tree/master/docs/